ismailgunayy/frontend-masters-progress/javascript-the-hard-parts-v2/README.md

   setTimeout(printHello, 0); // Pushed into Callback Queue

-  const futureData = fetch('https://twitter.com/will/tweets/1'); // Created a placeholder in the memory futureData.then(display); // Passed the 'display' function to run when the data returne
+  const futureData = fetch('https://twitter.com/will/tweets/1'); // Created a placeholder in the memory futureData.then(display); // Passed the 'display' function to run when the data returns
   // The key here is that
   // the function does not get pushed into microtask queue when it is passed in to promise
   // but when the data returned from the API